PostHog/posthog.com/contents/blog/open-source-eating-saas.md

 If this makes you think "heck, we better open source our thing", great.

-However, the advantages above won't all apply if it's something that developers don't care about.
-If it's a system that would only have interactions (whether day to day use or implementation) with non technical users, then you're out of luck.
+However, the advantages above won't all apply if you're building something that developers don't care about.

+If you have a system that would only have interactions with non-technical users (whether day-to-day use or implementation), then you might be out of luck.

+However, even though the points presented here may not apply to your business, there are still various other benefits to being open source, so don't drop the idea just yet.